 For both of those styles of users, Netflix has some fairly simple options.
 For those who want to have their video quality always be as high as possible, select the “High” option.
 This streams in either 720p/1080p or 4K Ultra-HD, depending on your plan, and consumes a fair amount of data per hour (3GB per hour of streaming for 1080p video, 7GB per hour for 4K video).
 If you’re looking to save on your data usage, you should consider dropping your stream quality down.
 The medium option streams in “standard” video quality, which we estimated to be around 480p, and only consumes about 700MB per hour.
 We don’t recommend switching to Low, because the quality drop is so major (as low as 240p on the slowest connections), but if you want to save on as much data as possible, it’s a good way to do it.
 Low quality only costs streamers about 300MB per hour.

-These options only affect your computer or your television-based streams; it won’t change your streams on mobile devices.
-To do that, we’ll have to change the settings on your phone or tablet.
+Note that changing these options on the webpage only affects your computer or your television-based streams; it won’t change your streams on mobile devices.
+To do that, you’ll have to change the settings on your phone or tablet.
 Likewise, it’s worth noting that these options only affect your profile.
 If you’re looking to save on data for every profile on your account, you’ll have to change this manually, one by one, on each account.